Felix M. Warburg House: Private residence

 The house was completed in 1908 and used just 50 ft of its Fifth Avenue frontage; the rest was used for a lawn.
+Felix and Frieda moved there with their four children; a fifth child, Edward, was born when the house was completed.
 According to the 1910 United States census, Frieda and Felix Warburg lived in the house with their five children and 13 servants.
 The family hosted numerous events at their house.
 These included the wedding of their daughter Carola in 1916, which was attended by 900 guests; a "dramatic reading" to raise money for World War I relief in 1918; and a fundraiser for Jewish charities in 1928.
 Frieda took title to the house in January 1924.